vladimir-vakhter/blockchain/README.md

 More details on the projects are contained in the description files located in the corresponding subfolders.

 # Acknowledgements
-Prof. Yarkin Doroz (ydoroz@wpi.edu) for teaching 'Blockchain & Cryptocurrencies' course at Worcester Polytechnic Institute - WPI in the Spring 2020, as well as for the tasks' formulation, and valuable discussions on the topic.
+Prof. Yarkin Doroz (ydoroz@wpi.edu) for teaching the course, as well as for the tasks' formulation, and valuable discussions on the topic.

 The files were published with the permission of Prof. Doroz.